A topic from the subject of Analytical Chemistry in Chemistry.

 C. Titration Experiment:

-2. Add 2 drops of phenolphthalein indicator to the Erlenmeyer flask.
+2. Add 5 mL of dilute sulfuric acid to the flask.

-3. Titrate the sodium thiosulfate solution with the potassium permanganate solution while stirring continuously.
+3. Titrate the sodium thiosulfate solution with the potassium permanganate solution while stirring continuously until the endpoint is reached (a persistent color change).

-4. Observe the color change and record the volume of potassium permanganate solution required to reach the endpoint.
+4. Record the volume of potassium permanganate solution required to reach the endpoint.

 5. Repeat steps 1-4 with different volumes of sodium thiosulfate solution (e.g., 15 mL, 20 mL, 25 mL) and record the corresponding volumes of potassium permanganate solution required to reach the endpoint.